cStruong/Night-at-the-Museum-Frontend/README.md

 ## Controls
 UP = Steal the painting (must hold for a duration before painting is stolen succesfully)
-DOWN = Crouch from the guard's sight
+DOWN = Crouch from the guard's sight (must hold to keep staying crouched)
 LEFT/RIGHT = directional buttons to move

+[id]: ./assets/screenshot.png